Camino Real Trekking, Hikes and Excursions

 Camino Real Excursion

-Camino Real excursion Panama: a narrow path through the rainforest, forgotten for centuries.
-Pirates of the Caribbean and incredible riches once passed along this route.
+A narrow path through the rainforest, forgotten for centuries.
+Pirates of the Caribbean and incredible riches once passed along this Camino Real route.

 Highlights: 2-hour hike on the Camino Real · Dugout-canoe ride in the Chagres National Park · Visit to a village of Panamanian campesinos